lyp-deeplearning/computer-vision-inference-dev-kit-tutorials/face_detection_tutorial/step_2/Readme.md

 ```

-3. Now that we have the image data in the proper size, we copy the data from the input image into the blob’s buffer.
-A blob will hold the entire batch for a run through the inference model, so for each batch item we first calculate "batchOffset" as an offset into the blob’s buffer before copying the data.

-For more details on the InferenceEngine::Blob class, see "Inference Engine Memory primitives" in the documentation.
+For more details on the InferenceEngine::Blob class, see "Inference Engine Memory primitives" in the documentation: [https://software.intel.com/en-us/articles/OpenVINO-InferEngine](https://software.intel.com/en-us/articles/OpenVINO-InferEngine)

-#### Load
+### Load

-The next helper function we are going to define loads the model onto the device we want it to execute on.
+The helper class "Load" loads the model onto the device to be executed on.

 ```cpp
 struct Load {